GSA/site-scanning-documentation/scans/status.md

 #### Stakeholders
 * OMB - Automates a part of the compliance review for OMB M-17-06 (Has an inventory been published in the correct location?).

+### x.gov/redirecttest-foo-bar-baz

+#### Summary
+Detects whether a website properly returns a 404 status code for a page that does not exist.
+This is useful in detecting false positives for other URLs (e.g. the resolving page is an HTML page that says 404, but returns a 200 server code).

 ### x.gov/robots.txt